ekmstudios/tech-docs/swift/read-data-from-mysql.md

 To display data from a MySQL database in a SwiftUI app using PHP, you'll need to follow these steps:

-Set up the MySQL database: Ensure your MySQL database and tables are set up.
+- **Set up the MySQL database** - Ensure your MySQL database and tables are set up.
-Create a PHP script to fetch data from the database: This script will query the database and return the data in a JSON format.
+- **Create a PHP script to fetch data from the database** - This script will query the database and return the data in a JSON format.
-Make a network request from SwiftUI: Use URLSession to fetch data from the PHP script.
+- **Create a network request from SwiftUI** - Use URLSession to fetch data from the PHP script.
-Parse the JSON data and display it in the SwiftUI view.
+- **Parse the JSON data and display it in the SwiftUI view**

-Step 1: Set Up the MySQL Database
+## Set Up the MySQL Database
 Assume you have a MySQL database named my_database and a table named users with the following schema:

 ```